There are some useful rules for pronouncing the letter “e” like short “i”, and for choosing the correct pronunciation of “i”

 Unfortunately, there are also many words where “e” at the end of a stressed first syllable is pronounced /e/ instead of /i:/, such as be-vy, de-legate, de-licate, de-luge, de-monstrate, de-nier, de-pot, de-vil, e-very, le-vy, ne-cessary.
 Some words like this can again be given a different meaning by moving the stress and changing the first vowel sound to /ı/ as a result.
 Examples are de-sert (= “place with few plants” changing to “abandon”), pre-sent, record and refuse.

 One other kind of place where “e” may be pronounced /i:/ is in words borrowed from languages that more routinely give this pronunciation to this letter.
-Borrowings from Greek, for example, can require “e” at the end of a word to be pronounced /i:/, as in epitom-e and hyperbol-e (see 90.
+Borrowings from Greek, for example, sometimes have a word-final “e” that needs to be pronounced /i:/, as in epitom-e and hyperbol-e (see 90.
 The Greek Impact on English Vocabulary).

 THE NORMAL PRONUNCIATIONS OF “i”